vinitkumar/vinitkumar/README.md

 ### Hi there 👋

-I'm a Staff Engineer at KidsKonnect backend Team and a Core Developer for Django CMS.
+I'm a Principal Engineer at ScaleFusion working on Go and Django CMS Fellow for Django CMS Foundation.

 I have expertise in Python, C, Go, Node.js/JavaScript, PHP, TypeScript, and databases like Postgres, SQL Server, Redis,